mmsaki/rush/readme.md

 ## ▨How It's Made

-- We used Aave V3 Core contracts and build Rush using their protocol.
+- We used Aave V3 Core contracts to build Rush.

     ↳ We use **Optimism Goerli** for testing